Florida senator to replace Mehlman as Republican Party chairman

-WASHINGTON (AP) President Bush tapped Florida Sen. Mel Martinez, a prominent Hispanic who previously served in the Cabinet, to assume the high-profile post of Republican National Committee honorary chairman.
+WASHINGTON (AP) _ Sen. Mel Martinez, the first-term Florida lawmaker who previously served in President Bush's Cabinet, will assume the chairmanship of the Republican National Committee, GOP officials said Monday.

 Martinez, 60, will replace current chairman Ken Mehlman, who will leave the post in January at the end of his two-year term, said the officials, who spoke on condition of anonymity to avoid pre-empting a formal announcement.

 Martinez will remain in the Senate.
 Mike Duncan, the RNC's current general counsel and a former party treasurer, will run the day-to-day operations at the party's Capitol Hill headquarters.

 Martinez is one of three Hispanics in the Senate along with Democratic Sens.
 Ken Salazar of Colorado and Bob Menendez of New Jersey.